redis-rb/redis-client/README.md

 ```

 This configuration is generally used when the Redis server is expected to failover or recover relatively quickly and
-that it's not really possibe to continue without issuing the command.
+that it's not really possible to continue without issuing the command.

-When the Redis server is used as an ephemeral cache, circuit breakers are generally prefered.
+When the Redis server is used as an ephemeral cache, circuit breakers are generally preferred.

 ### Circuit Breaker